OctavioProfeta/OctavioProfeta.github.io/index.md

 </p>

 {: style="text-align: justify;"}
-No surprises here, the USA is by far the most productive country followed by India and the United Kingdom, almost tied for second place.
-The USA are responsible for more than 39% percent of the movie produced!
+No surprise here, the USA is by far the most productive country followed by India and the United Kingdom, almost tied for second place.
+The USA are responsible for more than 39% percent of the movies produced!
 We need to keep in mind that the analysis we will be doing will be biased towards american movies.

 ## Let's get down to business

 {: style="text-align: justify;"}
-Let's start by analysing which are the recurrent topic in our dataset.
+Let's start by analysing which are the recurrent topics in our dataset.
 By using topic detection algorithms on the plot summaries, we can extract major subjects from the movie plots.
-To get better results, we performed several cleaning step on the plot summaries.
+To get better results, we performed several cleaning steps on the plot summaries.
 Looking for 8 topics yields the best results:

 <iframe src="lda.html" width="750px" height="860px" frameborder="0" position="relative">Genre plot</iframe>